RazvanML/reco-link/_posts/2015-11-04-Data vs Algorithms.md

 de-duplication will yield statistically incorrect results.
 Generally because of the reasons enumerated above,nowadays most of the people complain of having too much data, and not too less!

-For example, we can build today a neural network to identify welfare fraud based on a variety of factors and data points collected by the welfare office.
+For example, we can build today a machine learning system to identify welfare fraud based on a variety of factors and data points collected by the welfare office.
 However, by linking with databases like "car registrations" or "traffic offenses" the welfare office may build a clearer picture on possible fraudsters and their whereabouts.
 The new data can be fed into existing algorithms, which can produce significantly better results with no or less changes.